-LSE Specific Allocations of Demand Response, CAM, RMR, Path 26, and load forecasts are still inserted into the LSE Allocations tab so as to minimize manual error and paperwork
+LSE Specific Allocations of Demand Response, CAM, RMR, Path 26, and load forecasts are still inserted into the LSE Allocations tab so as to minimize manual error and paperwork.
+The allocations to be inserted in this tab now include monthly flexible RA procurement targets

 Year Ahead and Month Ahead Summary Sheets that sum resources and compute LSE compliance are included in one template.
-The Month Ahead summary sheet also includes a check for Local RA adjustments.
-The
+The Month Ahead summary sheet also includes a check for Local RA adjustments and a check for flexible RA capacity targets.

+Physical Resource and Import tab of the System template now includes a flexible capacity column in which LSEs are to report the flexible MW capacity procured from the resources

+The Local RA template is now being called the Local and Flexible RA template.

+The Local and Flexible RA template has been revised to include a reporting tab for year-ahead flexibility RA targets and a summary table on the summary tab of the workbook

+Demand Response Resource worksheet for reporting DR allocations and all other DR programs not part of the DR allocations; DR allocation information is drawn from the LSE allocations page, but LSEs can also enter information for programs that are not allocated.
+The DR tab draws DR allocations into the DR tab, and the DR tab information flows through to the Summary pages

 The Filing Process

 Decision (D.) 05-10-042 established a Year-Ahead and Month Ahead System Resource Adequacy Requirement (RAR) for Load Serving Entities (LSEs) under the jurisdiction of the California Public Utilities Commission (CPUC).
-D. 06-06-064 expanded the RA program to include a Year-Ahead Local RAR, and D.10-12-038 adopted a Local RA Process for compliance year 2012 and onward.
+D. 06-06-064 expanded the RA program to include a Year-Ahead Local RAR, and D.10-12-038 adopted a Local RA True-up Process for compliance year 2012 and onward.
+D.13-06-024 adopted Flexible RA procurement targets for 2014.
+LSEs are required in 2014 to make a showing of committed flexible RA resources.

 Due October 31, 2013: LSEs are required to make a 2014 Year-Ahead System and Local RAR compliance filing that demonstrates compliance with the Year Ahead System RA obligation, which is 90% of the total load plus planning reserves for the five summer months of May through September of the applicable compliance year.
 LSEs are also required to meet 100% of the Local RAR for all 12 months of the applicable compliance year.
 LSEs must show any unit they have under contract that is a Local RA unit and included in the CAISO NQC list, although units in excess of Local RA obligations may be listed on the Additional Local Resources tab.
+In addition to the year-ahead system and local filing, LSE are required to make a flexible resource showing, demonstrating procurement towards their flexible RA procurement targets.
+The targets are calculated as 90% of each month’s allocated flexible RA procurement targets.

 Monthly: LSEs are required to continue making monthly forecasts and monthly system RAR showings that track load migration and demonstrate compliance with 100% of an LSE’s system RAR.
-LSEs are allowed to update their month ahead load forecasts up to 25 days before the RA compliance filing for that month, pursuant to CEC approval.
+LSEs are allowed to update their month ahead load forecasts up to 25 days before the RA compliance filing due date for that month, pursuant to CEC approval.
 In addition, LSEs must demonstrate that they have procured sufficient capacity to meet incremental Local RA obligations as adjusted by the Local RA True-up process in the monthly RA compliance filings.
+Finally, LSEs are required to make a monthly flexible RA showing, which is 100% of the compliance month’s flexible RA procurement target.